Finding Nemo: The Big Blue…and Beyond! — Animal Kingdom

 While many characters, including Marlin, Nemo and Dory, are represented by live performers operating larger-than-life puppets, other creatures in the sea appear using a diverse array of puppetry styles, including rod, bunraku, and shadow.

-Performed on a stage flanked by big bubbles, the musical numbers come to life with underwater effects created with innovative lighting, dynamic props, and animated projections.
+Performed on a stage flanked by big bubbles, the musical numbers come to life with underwater effects created with a giant LED screen, innovative lighting, dynamic props, and animated projections.

 Finding Nemo – The Musical was the first major spectacular produced for Walt Disney World by Disney Creative Entertainment.